nikitavoloboev/moonbit/README.md

 The main watch face is one I am using throughout the majority of the day.
 It shows the current time and day, the weather and my current or future calendar events (with Fantastical).
 I can also quickly start a timer and do some breathing exercise to bring my mind into place.
 It also lets me quickly start a [Strong](http://strongapp.io) workout or a [Strava](https://www.strava.com/mobile) running/biking session with a click of a button.

-The second watch face is one I activate in the evening and it shows information from my last sleep session.
+The second watch face is one I activate in the evening and it shows whether I completed my daily three rings and information my last sleep session.
 I charge my phone in the evening & morning and sleep with my phone to accurately track my sleep with [AutoSleep](http://autosleep.tantsissa.com) and wake up during light sleep with haptic feedback from [AutoWake](https://autowake.tantsissa.com) (have scheduled sleep from 22:00 to 6:00 every day).

 ## iPad